bmullan/ciab-remote-desktop/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thanks to HTML5, once the CIAB Remote Desktop System is installed on a Server/VM/Cloud
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;instance, all you need to access your desktop(s) is an HTML5 capable web browser!

-**PLEASE REVIEW the ISSUES Section for IMPORTANT CIAB bug fix info and Use TIPS...!**
+**PLEASE REVIEW this GitHub Repository _Issues_ Section for IMPORTANT CIAB bug fix info and Use TIPS...!**

 ---